mcd-3/arctic-jumper-js/README.md

 - Your application will be built under `release-builds/Arctic Jumper-darwin-x64`
 - If you would like to build an installer, run the following command:
     - `npm run installer-mac`
-- The DMG installer will be built under ``release-builds/Arctic Jumper-darwin-x64``
+- The DMG installer will be built under `release-builds/Arctic Jumper-darwin-x64`

+### Windows
+- From the terminal, cd into your arctic-jumper directory
+- The, run the following command:
+    - `npm run package-win`
+- Your application will be built under `release-builds/arctic-jumper-win32-ia32`
+- If you would like to build an installer, run the following command:
+    - `npm run installer-win`
+- The EXE installer will be built under `release-builds/windows-installer`

 ## Music Used